 Suns' Frank Kaminsky: Listed as probable

-Kaminsky is listed as probable for Monday's game against the Nuggets due to an unspecified knee injury, Duane Rankin of The Arizona Republic reports.
+Kaminsky is considered probable for Saturday's game against the Kings due to a knee injury, Gina Mizell of The Athletic reports.

-Although the specifics of Kaminsky's knee injury are unclear, it's apparent that it isn't anything too serious.
-In the off chance that he's held out, expect Cheick Diallo to see an uptick in minutes.
+Kaminsky showed up on the injury report prior to Monday's game against the Nuggets due to a knee injury but ultimately played through it.
+It looks as though he is again on track to give it a go, but final confirmation is unlikely to come until closer to tip-off.

 More News